canonical/lxd/doc/image-handling.md

 package or is otherwise expected to be overwritten by normal operation of the instance.

-For convenience the following functions are exported to Pongo templates:
+For convenience the following functions are exported to Pongo2 templates:

  - `config_get("user.foo", "bar")` => Returns the value of `user.foo` or `"bar"` if unset.